Aaron0696/BtwnANOVAPowSim/README.md

 ### Browser

-The app is also uploaded onto the free server provided by `shinyapps.io` and can be accessed from the link below.
+The app is uploaded onto the free server provided by `shinyapps.io` and can be accessed from the link below.

 https://aaron0696.shinyapps.io/BtwnANOVAPowSim/

 ### RStudio

-`shiny` and github are pretty well integrated such that users can run the app by using the following command after installing the `shiny` package.
+The `shiny` package and github are integrated, such that users can run the app by using the following command after installing the `shiny` package.

 ```{r}
 shiny::runGitHub("BtwnANOVAPowSim", "Aaron0696")
 ```

-The title and description of the app should appear.
+The title and description of the app should appear:

 ![](./pictures/appIntro.png)